 What Are the Symptoms of a Macular Hole?

 Macular holes often begin gradually.
 In the early stages of hole formation, your central vision becomes blurred and distorted.
 Our team of ophthalmologists provide dependable macular hole repair, treatments, and surgery options to clients to prevent issues such as vision loss and blindness.
 This condition can negatively impact your ability to see at both distant and close ranges.
 It is important to note that if the macula is damaged, you will not lose your vision entirely.
 You will still have peripheral, or side vision.
-To prevent vision issues, book an appointment with our doctors.
+To prevent vision issues, request an appointment with our doctors.
 Our staff of ophthalmologists will perform an exam to diagnose a macular hole or the source of your symptoms.

 Causes of Macular Holes